junxit/us-congress-bills-115/derived/amendments.md

 ### 38 U.S.C. § 7330C

-> in subparagraph (H)(i), by striking “Department of Veterans Affairs” and inserting “Department”;and
+> in subparagraph (H)(i), by striking “Department of Veterans Affairs” and inserting “Department”; and

 | | |
 |---|---|